CallismartLtd/smart-woo-service-invoicing/readme.md

 # [2.0.11] 2024-09-02
 ### Fixed
-- PDF invoice download resulting to fatal error due to PHP 8.0 compatibility with mPDF library.
+- PDF invoice download resulting in a fatal error due to PHP 8.0 compatibility with mPDF library.
-- Minor bug fixes
+- Minor bug fixes.

 ### Tested
-- Tested with WordPress 6.6.2
+- Tested with WordPress 6.6.2.
-- Tested with WooCommerce 9.2.3
+- Tested with WooCommerce 9.2.3.

 # [2.0.1] 2024-08-25
 ### Added
 - Support for downloading assets from protected resource servers.
 - Option to set custom assets for a service subscription.
 - Edit Assets option for services.
-- Automatic updates for smart woo database.
+- Automatic updates for Smart Woo database.

 ### Fixed
 - Responsiveness for product configuration form.
-- Syncronization of service and invoice after order is processed.
+- Synchronization of service and invoice after order is processed.

 ### Compatibility
-- WooCommerce tested up 9.2.2
+- WooCommerce tested up to 9.2.2.

 For detailed updates and changes, see the [Changelog](https://github.com/CallismartLtd/smart-woo-service-invoicing/blob/main/changelog.md).